 Our online Swinging Type Fire Door Assembly Inspection course is accredited by the International Accreditation Services, which is part of the parent company of the International Code Council that authors the International Building Code (IBC).
 Building departments and Authorities Having Jurisdiction recognize IAS accreditation of leading listing agencies, listing/labeling agencies, building departments and special agencies.

 How does the IFDIA compare?

-International Fire Door Inspector Association, CFDI Program
+International Fire Door Inspector Association, FDI Program

 - Web based, student determined study time.